Sheffield Tap Bar opened on 5th December 2009 with 20 draught ales and over 250 bottled beers from around the world.

 Style: IPA - American

-Style: Porter - EnglishUntappd is a new way to socially share and explore the world of beer with your friends and the world.
+Style: Pale Ale - EnglishUntappd is a new way to socially share and explore the world of beer with your friends and the world.
 Curious what your friends are drinking or where they're hanging out?
 Just check their profile where you can toast and comment on their beers!

 Ready to start drinking socially?
 Get the Untappd app here!